 In June 2019, the SLG hosted the London premiere of ECZEMA!, an absurdist performance written and directed by interdisciplinary writer Maria Fusco.

-Here, until 5 October, we revisit the 30 minute performance, available to listen to in full below.
+Here, between 7 September – 5 October 2020, we revisited the 30 minute performance, which was made available to listen to in full.

 This dark comedy explores eczema, a skin disease affecting an estimated 15 million people in the UK, including Fusco herself.